ssupshub/ssupshub/README.md

 ## 💻 What I Do

 I develop automation scripts, build CI/CD pipelines, manage containerized environments, and perform security assessments.
-I also create guides and tutorials to empower others to build resilient, secure systems.
+I also design and build projects—from backend scripts to full-stack web apps—and create guides and tutorials to empower others to build resilient, secure systems.

 ---